lidofinance/solana-docs/docs/staking/anchor.md

 ![amount-bsol](./images/anchor/12_amount_convert.png)

-Upon clicking you will seeYou will first have to approve the transaction in your wallet.
+Upon clicking you will first have to approve the transaction in your wallet.
 You will see a popup that tells your how much `bSOL` you will receive upon confirmation

 ![waiting](./images/anchor/13_waiting_for_wallet.png)